Gold Delta SkyMiles Business Credit Card from American Express

 The big value here is earning rewards through Delta, which gets you 2 miles per dollar.
 Purchases are not limited to airfare; you can also earn the 2x miles when you buy Sky Club memberships and day passes, Delta vacation packages, in-flight items and seat upgrades.

-The sign-up bonus is 50,000 bonus miles after you spend $2,000 on the card in purchases in your first three months.
-You’ll earn an additional 10,000 bonus miles after spend another $1,000 with your new card within your first six months.
-That offer expires Nov.
-8, 2017.
+The sign-up bonus is 30,000 bonus miles after you spend $1,000 on the card in purchases in your first three months.
+You’ll earn an additional $50 statement credit after you make a Delta purchase with your new card within your first three months.

 Unlike other business credit cards, this one does not tailor rewards toward business expenses outside of travel.
 If you or your company doesn’t travel much, there’s not much this card can offer you.